 This one is really a no-brainer if you read my blog.
-If you only install the certificate, but you don't enforce SSL-access, your site available both with and without SSL: http://example.com and https://example.com.
-First of all this creates duplicate content, as every URL is available in 2 versions and secondly, it does not enforce the secure access you want, everybody can simply choose which version to access in the browser.
-The solution is simple: enforce SSL-access in the Joomla Global Configuration (also see my blogpost about this):
+If you only install the certificate but don't enforce SSL access, your site is available both with and without SSL: http://example.com and https://example.com.
+First of all, this creates duplicate content, as every URL is available in 2 versions and secondly, it does not enforce the secure access you want, everybody can simply choose which version to access in the browser.
+The solution is simple: enforce SSL access in the Joomla Global Configuration:

 Avoid Mixed-Content warnings in your browser